nf-core/funcscan/docs/usage.md

 Note that if you supply your own database that is not downloaded by the pipeline, make sure to also supply `--arg_deeparg_data_version` along with the version number so hAMRonization will correctly display the database version in the summary report.

-### AntiSMASH
+### antiSMASH

-AntiSMASH requires several databases of potential biosynthetic gene cluster (BGC) sequences (ClusterBlast, MIBiG, Pfam, Resfams, TIGRFAMs).
+antiSMASH requires several databases for the detection of potential biosynthetic gene cluster (BGC) sequences (ClusterBlast, MIBiG, Pfam, Resfams, TIGRFAMs).

 nf-core/funcscan can download these databases for you, however this is very slow and pipeline runtime will be improved if you download them separately and supply them to the pipeline.
 The same applies for the antiSMASH installation directory, which is also a required parameter for the pipeline, due to some slight incompatibility when using containers.